 Most of these new methods were invented by people who routinely, well, got bored.
 PechaKucha, for example, uses a 20 x 20 rule — 20 slides presented for 20 seconds each.
 The system was invented by architects Astrid Klein and Mark Dytham because “architects talk too much.”

-What’s more, there’s a veritable cornucopia of unique presentation software out there: Prezi, PowToon, Haiku Deck, and VoiceThread.
+What’s more, there’s a veritable cornucopia of unique presentation software out there: Prezi, PowToon, Haiku Deck, VoiceThread, and Canva.

 If slides are an option, follow best practices of large, full-bleed images and few words.
 And, for the love of audiences everywhere, know your design limitations and put the graphics in the hands of a professional.